Ex-Cambridge Analytica employee: If Trump wins in 2020, blame Facebook

 Laws are not the only fix.
 Technologists need to provide systems to combat this new cyberwarfare, while our government enforces a more ethical digital landscape, before we lose our ability to have free and fair elections ever again.
 I condemn Facebook’s irresponsibility in this matter and its willingness to turn a blind eye to voter suppression efforts while profiting from it hand over fist.
 Free-speech advocates are rightly concerned about policing the digital space, but I urge those at the FCC to find a way to do so using the $5 billion budget they received in fines from Facebook for negligence.

-Lawmakers in some states have begun to address these issues, from Senator Mark Warner federally to California Governor Gavin Newsom at the State level, but we have to work together to safeguard our ability to hold free and fair elections.
+Lawmakers in some states have begun to address these issues, from Senator Mark Warner federally to California Governor Gavin Newsom at the state level, but we have to work together to safeguard our ability to hold free and fair elections.
 Indeed, no one is going to save us from Facebook or Trump by themselves.
 We all have to act if we have a hope of putting back together our broken democracy.

 Brittany Kaiser is the former director of business development at Cambridge Analytica, subject of the Netflix Original documentary The Great Hack, and author of Targeted: The Cambridge Analytica Whistleblower’s Inside Story of How Big Data, Trump and Facebook Broke Democracy.